 Gelao people believe in the blessing of many gods as well as their ancestors.

 The region where they live has complex landform and wet climate so they live mainly on agriculture.
 Corn is grown on the hilly land and the plain fields have rice paddies.
 They are also proud of the refinement of forging, blacksmith and stonecutting.
 You can appreciate their artistic works on steles, bridges and balusters.

 Corn and rice are their staple food but glutinous rice cake is their favorite.
 They can cook in various ways and flavors using honey, sesame, brown and white sugar.
 Acidic and spicy foods are among the most common meals.
 What's more, they like to brew wine with corn, jowar, and rice which is known as 'Climbing Wine' (Papo Jiu), an indispensable part of etiquette during festivals.

-Gelao ethnic minority celebrate traditional festivals which are almost the same as those of Han people, such as the Spring Festival, Dragon Boat Festival, Mid Autumn Festival, and so on.
+Gelao ethnic minority celebrate traditional festivals which are almost the same as those of Han people, such as the Chinese New Year, Dragon Boat Festival, Mid-Autumn Day and so on.
 Glutinous rice food is a must that people prepare for the festivals.

 Another Festival that Gelao ethnic minority people celebrate is the New Year – Gelao Nian, which is on the third day of the third lunar month.
 All the men of a village will walk around the hills nearby and kill chickens and sheep under the tree as a sacrifice for the divine tree.
 They ask the god to enjoy the immolation and pray for a harvest in the following year.

 Another distinctive Gelao festival is called Ox God Festival on the first day of the tenth lunar month.
 Gelao people prepare the feast for the Ox God and ask him to bless their farm cattle to be healthy.
 All the cattle then have a chance to rest and feed on the best food.

 More Ethnic Groups in Guizhou, Yunnan and Guangxi Area: